 Our NGE Code of Conduct is simple and impactful.
 We ground our community interactions with a focus on kindness based in the "3Rs": Respect for Self; Respect for Others; Respect for our Environment.

 North Glenmore has worked with the parent community, our staff and our learners in developing our studnet learning priorites and action plans.
 Together we have built a learning continuum that reflects the voice and feedback of our NGE community.
-This year NGE has been focusing on two co-constructed student learning priorities:

 North Glenmore has aligned with the Provincial assessment practices and our Learning Summaries (report cards) and ongoing assessment focus on skills and processes, provide descriptive feedback, and engage students in goal setting with their parents and teachers.
 By helping our students focus on their learning and how to improve rather than on marks, students are aware on an ongoing basis of where they are with their own learning journey.
 Learners have more control and feel more confident about how they are doing in school.